Plans and process training covering utility survey planning and documentation

 Does this course lead to a qualification?

 No. Both formats issue a certificate of attendance.
 The in-person format includes a competence check.
-If you need a nationally recognised qualification, look at the RQF Level 2 Award or the EUS CAT1 course, both of which include utility plans as part of a broader assessment.
+If you need a nationally recognised qualification, look at the RQF Level 2 Award or the EUSR CAT1 course, both of which include utility plans as part of a broader assessment.

 Can this course be delivered as part of a site induction?